charliecjung/Chicken-Crossing/README.md

 Clone my project somewhere into your desktop.

-Open a new Visual Studio project and open the solution called "final-project-XXXX.sln" inside of my project.
+Open Visual Studio and open the solution called "final-project-XXXX.sln" inside of my project.

 Then you can click "Local Windows Debugger" to play my game!